Riley-D-1/Coding-Data-Science-Assement-2/README.md

-# Cryptocurrency comparison program useage and istalltion guide.
+# Cryptocurrency comparison program usage and installation guide.
 ## What is this program for?
 My program is created for an coding assement.
 It saves the top 20 coins and their price data for a year and then plots it so you can see the changes in prices and if other coins crash or fall at the same time.